Vibrational Polaritons with Broken In-Plane Translational Symmetry: Results

 \subsection{1D sinusoidal inhomogeneity beyond the perturbative limit}

-Moving forward, using the sinusoidal molecular density inhomogeneity $\bar{\rho}(x) = 1 + \delta\sin(k_x x)$, we perform additional numerical calculations to investigate the modification of polariton dispersion relation beyond the perturbative limit.
+Moving forward, using the sinusoidal molecular density inhomogeneity $\bar{\rho}(x) = 1 + \delta\sin(k_x x)$, we perform additional numerical calculations to investigate the modification of polariton dispersion relations beyond the perturbative limit.
 Fig. \ref{fig:1d_amp} plots the polariton spectra with different values of $\delta$, the amplitude of the sinusoidal density inhomogeneity.
-When $\delta = 0$ (Fig. \ref{fig:1d_amp}a, the homogeneous limit), we recover only two polariton branches, corresponding to the conventional polariton dispersion relation in the homogeneous limit.
-When $\delta = 0.4$, 0.6, and 0.8 (Figs. \ref{fig:1d_amp}b-d), apart from the two main polariton branches, more and more side polariton branches appear in the spectra.
-The number increase of side polariton branches indicate the higher order interactions between different cavity modes, which are completely discarded in our analytical derivations.
-Very importantly, in these spectra, different side polariton branches are still disconnected with a spacing of 250 cm$^{-1}$, indicating the interaction between cavity modes at $\kp$ and $\kp + k_x$ values, as $k_x = 250$ cm$^{-1}$ was kept the same during the calculations.
-When $\delta = 0.8$ (Fig. \ref{fig:1d_amp}d), the main polariton branches are strongly altered by the other polariton branches.
+When $\delta = 0$ (Fig. \ref{fig:1d_amp}a, the homogeneous limit), only two polariton branches are obtained, corresponding to the conventional polariton dispersion relation in the homogeneous limit.
+When $\delta = 0.2$, 0.4, and 0.6 (Figs. \ref{fig:1d_amp}b-d), apart from the two main polariton branches, more and more side polariton branches appear in the spectra.
+The number increase of the side polariton branches indicate the higher-order interactions between different cavity modes, which are completely discarded in our analytical derivations.
+Very interestingly, in these spectra, different side polariton branches are disconnected with a spacing of 250 cm$^{-1}$, indicating the interaction between cavity modes at $\kp$ and $\kp \pm k_x$, as $k_x = 250$ cm$^{-1}$ was kept the same during the calculations.
+When $\delta = 0.6$ (Fig. \ref{fig:1d_amp}d), the main polariton branches are strongly altered by the side polariton branches.
 As a result, in this strong inhomogeneity limit, the definition of the main branches becomes obscure.

-Fig. \ref{fig:1d_freq} plots a series of polariton spectra when $\delta = 0.5$ is fixed and $k_x$ is tuned to (a) 100 cm$^{-1}$, (b) 200 cm$^{-1}$, and (c) 300 cm$^{-1}$, respectively.
+Fig. \ref{fig:1d_freq} plots a series of polariton spectra when $\delta = 0.3$ is fixed and $k_x$ is tuned to (a) 100 cm$^{-1}$, (b) 200 cm$^{-1}$, and (c) 300 cm$^{-1}$, respectively.
 Because here $\delta$ is relatively large, multiple side polariton branches exist in each spectrum.
-However, in each spectrum, different side polariton branches are still disconnect with a spacing of the corresponding $k_x$ value.
+As $k_x$ is reduced, the side polariton branches become more dense.
+However, in each spectrum, different side polariton branches are still disconnected with a spacing of the corresponding $k_x$ value.